-The data logger can measure vibrating wire sensors either directly with the Vibratingwire() instruction in CRBasic, or through vibrating-wire interface modules.
+The data logger can measure vibrating wire sensors either directly, or through vibrating-wire interface modules.
 Vibrating wire sensors are the sensor of choice in many environmental and industrial applications that need sensor stability over very long periods, such as years or even decades.
 A thermistor included in most sensors can be measured to compensate for temperature errors.
-When sensors are connected directly to the data logger, a diagnostic report can be generated to troubleshoot sensors.
-This is done using the DiagfFName parameter in the VibratingWire() instruction.
-See the CRBasic Help for details.